sylvainlegault/oncha/README.md

 ## TODO
 - add travisci/circleci integration
-- buid on successful test, and publish to npm
+- build on successful test, and publish to npm

 ## IMPORTANT
 Do not use MAJOR and MINOR, only increment the PATCH for versionning of packages